fanzhanglab/SCRNA-GWAS-Benchmarking/README.md

 Data and Output used for references of format and to rerun our analysis can be found in **data** and **output** directories.

+Jupyter notebooks with the analysis used to generate figures and results are found in the **analysis directory**

 ## Dependencies:
 - If having problems with dependencies, we'd recommend you look at the original Githubs (listed below) regarding the problem step as those would be most up to date.
 The general dependencies to run our pipeline include data.table, ggplot2, tidyverse (R) and python >3.1